Flag

 Compliance with FATF Recommendations

-The last Follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Japan was undertaken in 2023.
-According to that Evaluation, Japan was deemed Compliant for 4 and Largely Compliant for 29 of the FATF 40 Recommendations.
-It was deemed Highly Effective for 0 and Substantially Effective for 3 of the Effectiveness & Technical Compliance ratings.
+The last Follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Japan was undertaken in 2024.
+According to that Evaluation, Japan was deemed Compliant for 4 and Largely Compliant for 35 of the FATF 40 Recommendations.
+It remains Highly Effective for 0 and Substantially Effective for 3 of the Effectiveness & Technical Compliance ratings.

 Sanctions